If you roam the aisles of your local department store, you’ll likely run across decorations, holiday cards, and other items for the holiday season.

 Barn infrastructure is crucial in any season, but even more in the colder winter months.
 Winter weather can instantly turn a minor structural issue into a major problem.

 We recommend that you inspect the entire exterior of their barn.
-Inspect closely for any signs of damage or deterioration including missing shingles, broken windows, loose boards, and any issues in insulation.
+Inspect closely for any signs of damage or deterioration including missing shingles, broken barn windows, barn end doors, loose boards, and any issues in insulation.
 Be sure to complete any required repairs before the winter begins – this way, you can tackle any potential problems before they arise.

 Lastly, bring in your plumber to provide a thorough inspection of your entire plumbing system including automatic waterers, pumps, spigots, etc. It is crucial to ensure that all plumbing is in working order and properly insulated from the winter’s cooler temperatures and storms.